mhho3082/dotfiles/README.md

 </details>

-Also are some language servers I usually install in Neovim through `nvim-lsp-installer`:
+Also are some language servers I have installed in Neovim through `nvim-lsp-installer`:

 <details>
 <summary> Language servers </summary>